Tethering to the iPad: An Overview

 How to Tether Wirelessly to iPad

-Our favorite solution for shooting direct to the iPad is the Eye-Fi ProX2 8GB SDHC Card.
+Another popular solution for shooting direct to the iPad is the Eye-Fi ProX2 8GB SDHC Card.
 It is an SDHC compatible card that enables wireless transfer of JPEG or RAW images directly from your camera.
 Once you purchase the card, all it takes is an app download (it’s free from Eye-Fi) and a quick setup process to get started.

 The Eye-Fi card essentially creates a hotspot wireless connection, so transmission of images is quick.
 JPEG files transfer faster than RAW, but with the ProX2, you can shoot both file formats and choose to only transfer the JPEG’s wirelessly.
 This makes for faster viewing.
 Then, you can transfer the RAW files with a reader at a later time.